-- 10.1 Scholastic Standing Committee.
-This committee shall be appointed in accordance with requirements set forth in the University Manual.
+10.1 Scholastic Standing Committee.
+This committee shall be appointed in accordance with requirements setforth in the University Manual.
 The membership shall comprise the Dean of the College or his or her designee and two faculty members of the college, appointed by the Dean.
-This committee shall function as prescribed by the Manual (See: University Manual Sections 4.50.10; and 8.24.10 to 8.25.18). - 10.2 Diversity Committee. - 10.2.1 Charge.
-SECTION LEFT BLANK (See University Manual Sections 2.91.10 and 5.36.10) - 10.2.2 Membership.
-SECTION LEFT BLANK undergraduate and/or graduate courses, curricula, and major programs of study.
-(See University Manual Section 4-50-10 and University Manual Chapter 8, Part III).
+This committee shall function as prescribed by the Manual.
+(See: University Manual Sections 4.50.10; and 8.24.10 et seq.)

+10.12 Diversity Committee.